CITY PLANNING AND DESIGN - BUILDING GREAT COMMUNITIES

 Glaeser, Edward.
 Triumph of the City – How Our Greatest Invention Makes Us Richer, Smarter, Greener, Healthier, and Happier 2011 Penguin Press $12.00-$20.00

 The histories of both the professions of landscape architecture and city planning start separately in traditions of garden design and city design, come together at a unique moment in American history in the person of Frederick Law Olmsted, Sr., and then both diverge and converge throughout the 20th century as landscape architecture and city planning.
 The management of cities is a diverse business across the world.
 In this graduate seminar in the Landscape Architecture and Environmental Planning program at NC State University, we will concentrate on the American cultural backdrop and the American method of organizing and managing our urban environment, and will touch on the contrasts of the tools and processes of American city planning with that in the rest of the world.

-Both professions began with the same people working on the same issues with the same intent - crafting a response to the Industrial Revolution and the sudden explosion of urbanism across the developing world that was its result.
-This Progressive-era goal to make life better for people of varying social strata in this changing landscape, characterized what was essentially one profession until the 1920's.
+American city planning as a profession began with people working to craft a response to the Industrial Revolution and the sudden explosion of urbanism across the developing world that was its result.
+This Progressive-era goal to make life better for people of varying social strata in this changing landscape characterized what was essentially one profession until the 1920's.
 At this point city planning as a profession began to become more engaged with the mechanisms and legal structure of city-building, as landscape architects continued the tradition of design of public infrastructure, parks and parkways.

 Post-WWII landscape architecture retained its focus on the power of public places to alter people's lives, but ceded in great measure to architects and planners the big picture visioning of the future city as a whole, as landscape architects concentrated on translating Modernism as an aesthetic movement into project landscapes and public places.
 Big picture, top-down planning for the city of the future imploded upon itself in the 1960's as Modernism proved to be a flawed theory for overall city form.
 Planning and landscape architecture once again conjoined paths in the 1970's in reaction to the environmental movement, when Ian McHarg articulated a regional vision for city planning based on a careful understanding of landscape and natural systems.
 Various movements within both professions since have brought us closer, and sometimes further apart in the interim.

 What role will design have in the creation of the future city, in the dramatically different context our society has created?
 What tools and processes do planners use to mold urban form?
 How do politics translate cultural attitudes toward urban planning and city form?
 What forces are at work, like the Industrial Revolution in the 19th century, that will mold the 21st century city?
 How will landscape architecture respond to the challenge of city-building differently or the same as city planning?
 These and other questions are the subject of this course.